MicrosoftDocs/architecture-center/docs/example-scenario/ai/scale-ai-and-machine-learning-in-regulated-industries-content.md

    - AI/ML models that are published and made available to consumers on the platform (so they can be deployed to one or more data landing zones if needed).
 1. **Additional services** – Any other services that should be centralized can be hosted in one of these resource groups, which can include centralized API Management instances, third-party software, and so on.
 1. **Data visualization resource group** – Hosts data visualization solutions that are shared across data landing zones.
 Solutions can be Power BI, Tableau, or any other visualization solution.
-1. **Additional infrastructure controls & governance** – Azure Security Center and Azure Monitor are used as baseline security and monitoring solutions.
+1. **Additional infrastructure controls & governance** – Microsoft Defender for Cloud and Azure Monitor are used as baseline security and monitoring solutions.

 ### Data landing zone